wwwlicious/servicestack-ratelimit-redis/readme.md

 ## Demo

-The included DemoService is setup with Resource and User limits.
+The included DemoService is a self hosted AppHost listening on port 8090 with Resource and User limits.

 Basic authentication is used for identifying users.
 There are 3 users: Cheetara, Panthro and Tygra.
 All users have a password of: "password" (without the quotes!).

+The "Postman Samples" folder contains a sample [Postman](https://www.getpostman.com/) collection containing a few calls including authorisation setup.

 # Overview